Daniel-Alvarenga/Daniel-Alvarenga/README.md

 # About Me:

-My name is Daniel R. Alvarenga, I'm a 18 years old system develover and STEM guy.
-I'm currently focused on learning how to construct neural networks, efficient sofwares and develop my skills in this area; in my free time I like to play [chess](https://chess.com/member/Sr-Alvarenga).
+My name is Daniel R. Alvarenga, I'm a 18 years old system developer and STEM guy.
+I'm currently focused on learning how to construct neural networks, efficient sofwares and develop my skills in this area; in my free time I like to play [chess](https://chess.com/member/Sr-Alvarenga) and improve my tatics in it.

 - 📫 You can contact me through my email, danielralvs@proton.me or via my GitHub profile Daniel-Alvarenga.